 Implementing a data governance strategy is not without challenges.
-While there is growing acknowledgement of the importance of data governance that will likely buttress organizational support, there may very well be differing visions on how that should be accomplished and the data governance approach that will best serve organizational needs.
+While there is growing acknowledgment of the importance of data governance that will likely buttress organizational support, there may very well be differing visions on how that should be accomplished and the data governance approach that will best serve organizational needs.
 But different approaches come with different challenges.

 When considering a formalized data governance approach, numerous factors need to be considered such as the size of the organization, existing governance initiatives, the type and scope of data environments, etc to identify the right data governance approach.
 Some organizations likely already have massive amounts of data, and rely heavily on their IT department to spearhead governance efforts because that’s where the resources and expertise reside.
 Others use a business approach because they may be responding to regulatory needs or that is where the expertise resides.
 Let’s take a look at the common challenges we’re seeing in the marketplace with these two approaches.